 How to Use A Rolling Pin:

-- First, measure out the amount of coffee beans you need.
+- First, measure out the number of coffee beans you need.
 Then, place them in a ziplock bag.

 - Use a rolling pin to roll over the beans and break them up into smaller pieces.